 Veena Maheshwari:

 So, building an author platform is not easy.
 So that’s what we’re here for.
-Because we can make your work 60% easier for you. because anyways you need investment.
+Because we can make your work 60% easier for you. because any way you need investment.

-You have your time invested, your hard work, your sweat is invested.
+You have your time invested, your hard work, and your sweat invested.
 Why not some money?
-It’s nothing compared to spending so much time writing, imagining your book to be a success but you didn’t do enough, so that didn’t get where it should have been.
+It’s nothing compared to spending so much time writing and imagining your book to be a success but you didn’t do enough, so that didn’t get where it should have been.

 So, even though I went through this personally, say that if I was a company before and I was looking for myself, maybe I would have given this to my company itself and maybe I could have got a better result from my first book.
 You fail fast, you learn fast, so I learned really fast.